 If you have less professional experience, I advise not making your entire personal statement revolve around this topic.
 There are many different stories you could tell, and they could make just as excellent an impression as your work experience.

-If you’re applying to law school after a longer career, your motivation could be based on wanting to pursue a career change or enhancement by obtaining a law degree.
+If you’re applying to part time law school after a longer career, your motivation could be based on wanting to pursue a career change or enhancement by obtaining a law degree.
 In this situation, I recommend taking the approach of “why law school; why now” when writing your personal statement.
 By utilizing that lens, you can talk about your personal motivation and how law school complements your professional experiences and aspirations.

 Be sure to also read this blog post for some advice on making your personal statement stand out for the right reasons.
 Always remember: your personal statement is a chance to tell your story.